mp-se/gravitymon/src_docs/source/configuration.rst

    Endpoint to send data via http.
 Default format used :ref:`data-formats-ispindle`.
 You can customize the format using :ref:`format-editor`.

    If you add the prefix `https://` then the device will use SSL when sending data.

+* **Token:**

+   The token is included in the iSpindle JSON format and will be used for both HTTP targets.
+If you need to have 2 different tokens please use the :ref:`format-editor` to customize the data format.

 * **Brewfather URL:**